tylerm007/ontimize_yaml_view/readme.md

 # Ontimize Yaml editor
-This is a proof of concept - a local SQLite database is used to store a yaml file and custom endpoints can read and write the yaml.
+This is a proof of concept - a local SQLite database is used to store a yaml files.
 The model was created using ApiLogicServer (app-create and app-build) feature to generate the complete application from the yaml file.
-This editor is designed to help developers edit the templates and labels used in the Ontimize application.
+This editor is designed to help developers edit the yaml attributes, apply column templates and labels used in the Ontimize application generation.
+Use "Manage Yaml Files" to import your file and the flags to import or download the changes.

 ## Ontimize Seed
 The Ontimize application is loaded in ui/yaml directory.
 The react-admin is in the ui/admin directory.